cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/mdp/_index.md

 ---
-title: RL as a Unknown Markov Decision Process
+title: MDP and RL
 weight: 102
 draft: false
 ---

-# RL as a Unknown Markov Decision Process
+# MDP and RL

 This chapter builds on the [MDP chapter]({{<ref "../../mdp">}}) and uses slightly different notation that is more conventionally followed in Reinforcement Learning (RL) literature.

+## The MDP Agent - Environment Interface

 We start by reviewing the agent-environment interface with this evolved notation and provide additional definitions that will help in grasping the concepts behind DRL.

-## The MDP Agent - Environment Interface
+We treat MDP analytically effectively deriving the four Bellman equations

 ![agent-env-interface](images/agent-env-interface.png#center)
 *Agent-Environment Interface*

-The following table summarizes the notation and provides some other useful definitions that we will use to describe required concepts later.
+The following table summarizes the notation and contains useful definitions that we will use to describe required concepts later.

 | Symbol  | Description  |
 |:-:|---|